CBIIT/CancerDataServices-CDS_to_dbGaP/README.md

 This R Script takes a validated submission template for CDS v1.3.1 as input.
 It will output a set of files, SubjectConsent data set (DS) and data dictionary (dd) and SubjectSampleMapping (SSM) files.

-To run the script on a complete CDS v1.3.1 validated template, run the following command in a terminal where R is installed for help.
+To run the script on a complete [CDS v1.3.1 validated submission template](https://github.com/CBIIT/CancerDataServices-SubmissionValidationR), run the following command in a terminal where R is installed for help.

 ```
 Rscript --vanilla CDS_to_dbGaP.R --help